anttiviljami/react-openapi-client/README.md

 ## useOperation hook

-The `useOperation` hook is a great way to declarative fetch data from a RESTful API.
+The `useOperation` hook is a great way to declaratively fetch data from your API.

 Important!
 Calling `useOperation()` always immediately calls the API endpoint.